Hägar the Horrible: Origin

 Hägar (sometimes written "Hagar") is a shaggy, scruffy, overweight, red-bearded Viking.
-He regularly raids England and sometimes France.
+He regularly raids England, and sometimes France.
 Animation-industry writer Terence J. Sacks notes the juxtaposition of contrary qualities that make Hägar endearing to the reader: "Hägar's horned helmet, rough beard and shaggy tunic make him look somewhat like a caveman or Opera-Viking, but you also know Hägar has a soft underbelly occasionally exposed."

 Setting and format

 The strip is set in the Middle Ages in an unnamed coastal village somewhere in Norway.
 Hägar's Norwegian lineage was revealed at least once in a daily strip (July 18, 1984).
-Hamlet asks Hägar if he can tell people they're Norwegian.
+His son, Hamlet, asks Hägar if he can tell people they're Norwegian.
 Hägar replies that it isn't necessary: "It might sound like bragging."

 Although anachronisms occur, they are not deliberate mainstays of the strip, as in other period burlesque strips like The Wizard of Id.
 The strip follows a standard gag-a-day daily format with an extended color sequence on Sundays.

 Much of the humor centers around Hägar's interactions with his longship crew, especially "Lucky Eddie" (when on voyages or during periodic sacking and looting raids).
 Sometimes the humor would be at the tavern with the other Vikings, or Hagar dealing with his family, who are not like stereotypical Vikings.
 Supporting characters include his overbearing, nagging and occasionally jealous wife, Helga; their brilliant and sensitive son, Hamlet; their pretty but domestically hopeless daughter, Honi; Helga's pet duck, Kvack; Hägar's loyal and clever dog, Snert, and other secondary, recurring characters.

 Illustration style

 Hägar the Horrible uses a clear, sparse editorial-style line drawing, with minimal foreground or background detail, shading or embellishment.
-Observers argue this is likely derived from Dik Browne's experience as a courtroom illustrator and illustrator of maps of important World War II battles prior to 1942, plus his experience as an illustrator (Staff Sergeant) attached to a US Army Engineer unit where he drew technical diagrams, maps and other documents requiring very clear depictions.
-Prior to Hägar, Browne was best known for co-creating the comic strip Hi and Lois with his partner, Beetle Bailey creator Mort Walker.
+Observers argue this is likely derived from Dik Browne's experience as a courtroom illustrator and illustrator of maps of important World War II battles before 1942, plus his experience as an illustrator (Staff Sergeant) attached to a U.S. Army Engineer unit where he drew technical diagrams, maps, and other documents requiring very clear depictions.
+Before Hägar, Browne was best known for co-creating the comic strip Hi and Lois with his partner, Beetle Bailey creator Mort Walker.
 Browne was reportedly the real-life inspiration for the character Plato, the intellectual private in Beetle Bailey.

 Cast of characters

-Dik Browne based the characters own his family.
+Dik Browne based the characters on his family.
 His son Chris said, "And he was a big man like me.
 He was three hundred pounds and six feet two and had a flaming red beard."